 Fig. 5 Learning curve for (a) cumulative reward (b) building success rate (c) episode time (to be revised)

+PPO policy’s adaptive control performance in the dynamic site environment

+The authors test the trained policy’s adaptive control performance in three different dynamic environment profiles and compared it with rule-based model’s behavior.

 There are three environmental parameters to demonstrate dynamic site conditions: 1) brick delivery ratio for changing availability of bricks in the stockyards; 2) loader truck’s speed for changing brick transport efficiency on site; 3) assembly speed of assembly robots for changing bridge assembly efficiency.

-performance of the trained model
+The average performance of the trained model